On books and their places

 Almost everywhere Jews have settled they have also established libraries.
 Today these libraries encircle the globe and invite you to visit them – both physically and virtually.

-In the course of Jubilee year 2021 our blog will present 22 Jewish libraries or book collections from around the world – two a month, from Germany, the Jewish disapora, and Israel, the old and new homeland of the Jewish people.
+This blog features Jewish libraries or book collections around the world - from Germany, the Jewish Diaspora, and Israel, the old and new homeland of the Jewish people.
 Since its inception in the Jubilee year 2021 it continues to grow in loose succession.

 Subscribe to our blog here.